Alan-Miller/sass/README.md

     align-items: $align;
   }

-  /* Here, .photo-container uses the default values of flex without any changes. */ .photo-container {
+  /* Here, .photo-container uses the default values of flex without any changes.
+Children elements will be centered both vertically and horzontally. */
+  .photo-container {
     @include flexo;
   }